12.4: Biological Oxidation-Reduction Reactions

 In summary:

-• The carboxylate of arachidonic acid is coordinated to Arg 120 and Tyr 355.
+- The carboxylate of arachidonic acid is coordinated to Arg 120 and Tyr 355.

-• The C13 pro(S) H atom of arachidonic acid is close to Tyr 385 which allows its abstraction.
+- The C13 pro(S) H atom of arachidonic acid is close to Tyr 385 which allows its abstraction.

-• This results in a radical centered on C11 that reacts with dioxygen to form a peroxyl radical
+- This results in a radical centered on C11 that reacts with dioxygen to form a peroxyl radical

-• Attack by dioxygen at C11 occurs from the side of the substrate opposite to that of hydrogen abstraction
+- Attack by dioxygen at C11 occurs from the side of the substrate opposite to that of hydrogen abstraction

-• The oxygen radical at C11 cyclizes by attacking C9.
+- The oxygen radical at C11 cyclizes by attacking C9.

-The C13 proS hydrogen atom (not proton) is remove from bound arachidonic acid by a free radical form of Tyr 385, which acts as an oxidizing agent.
-A site-specific mutants in which Tyr 385 is replaced by Phe is inactive.
+The C13 proS hydrogen atom (not proton) is removed from bound arachidonic acid by a free radical form of Tyr 385, which acts as an oxidizing agent.
+A site-specific mutant in which Tyr 385 is replaced by Phe is inactive.
 How is the Tyr free radical formed?
 Based on single electron standard reduction potential (0.9 V for Tyr and -0.2 to + 0.2 V for Fe3+ in the bound heme), it appears that the heme iron is not a potent enough oxidizing agent to accomplish this task.
 However, oxygen bound to the heme iron could be converted to a peroxide and form an Fe4+-oxo complex (which has also been proposed for cytochrome P450).
 The Fe4+ ion is a more potent oxidizing agent (standard reduction potential of approximately 1 V, sufficient for oxidation of Tyr 385.
-Another possibility is that the peroxide activator (in the formation of the ferryl-oxo ligand) is NO (nitric oxide, a free radical).
+Another possibility is that the peroxide activator (in forming the ferryl-oxo ligand) is NO (nitric oxide, a free radical).
 NO is formed by immune cells (like macrophages) on immune activation.
 The NO might react with superoxide (also a radical, possibly formed during an oxidative burst in macrophages during immune stimulation) to form peroxynitrite (NO3-).
 This can donate an oxo group to the Fe3+ to form the Fe4+-oxo complex, which could then oxidize Tyr to the free radical form.
 There might be other mechanisms as well to generate the Tyr free radical, since just adding organic peroxides to the enzyme will generate it..
-After abstraction of the proS H atoms, a carbon-centered free radical at C11 results which reacts with oxygen as shown below.
-The exact form of oxygen that reacts is unclear, but presumably is either a peroxy or activated singlet form.
+After abstraction of the proS H atoms, a carbon-centered free radical at C11 results, which reacts with oxygen, as shown below.
+The exact form of oxygen that reacts is unclear but presumably is either a peroxy or activated singlet form.

 Oxidases

 This class of enzymes does not incorporate dioxygen into an organic substrate.
-Rather it accepts electrons released from an organic substrate, through intermediate electron carriers (such as ubiquinone and cytochrome C) to form superoxide (as in NADPH-oxidase), hydrogen peroxide (as in xanthine oxidase) or water (as in cytochrome C oxidase).
+Rather, it accepts electrons released from an organic substrate through intermediate electron carriers (such as ubiquinone and cytochrome C) to form superoxide (as in NADPH-oxidase), hydrogen peroxide (as in xanthine oxidase) or water (as in cytochrome C oxidase).
 The mechanism of cytochrome C oxidase again supports our expectations about enzymes that use dioxygen.
 Dioxygen binds metals in the enzyme.
-One oxygen atom binds a heme Fe2+ of cytochrome a3 which is bound to the enzyme, while the other binds a Cu1+ of Cu B. All oxygen reduction intermediates remain bound to the enzyme.
+One oxygen atom binds a heme Fe2+ of cytochrome a3, which is bound to the enzyme, while the other binds a Cu1+ of Cu B. All oxygen reduction intermediates remain bound to the enzyme.
 Four electrons are added from four different cytochrome C molecules, which serve as mobile carriers of electrons.

-We will explore cytochrome C oxidase in great detail in Chapter 19.1: Electron-Transfer Reactions in Mitochondria.
+We will explore cytochrome C oxidase in detail in Chapter 19.1: Electron-Transfer Reactions in Mitochondria.
 Figure \(\PageIndex{23}\) shows cartoon versions of several oxidases.

 Figure \(\PageIndex{23}\): Examples of oxidases